kyegomez/tree-of-thoughts/README.md

 initial_state = """

 Your task: is to use 4 numbers and basic arithmetic operations (+-*/) to obtain 24 in 1 equation, return only the math

 """

+# Run the DFS algorithm to solve the problem and obtain the final thought
+final_thought = dfs_agent.run(initial_state)

+# Print the final thought in JSON format for easy reading
+print(final_thought)

+"""